Los Angeles Fire - Helping Animals

 Video, 9th January 2025: San Diego Humane Society takes in nearly 40 dogs from Pasadena to free shelter space amid wildfires.
 You can visit their website here.

-You can donate to Pasadena Humane's efforts to help the animals here.
+You can donate to help Pasadena Humane help the animals here

 Image copyright Pasadena Humane